alipman88/alipman88.github.io/readme.txt

 This project demonstrates a jQuery script which uses FaceBook's Graph API to map data from a FaceBook profile to an HTML form.

 The applicable parameters are stored in an external .json file, providing a degree of abstraction so that the code may be easily repurposed.
+-----UPDATE!---------------
+Parameters are now passed directly to the function.
+The original version of the script is available in the "original" directory

 -----Deployment:-----------